TechGrounds-Cloud8/cloud8-Rolfsijtema/week5cloud8/AWS-13 Files, AppServices, CDN, DNS, Database.md

 - application health monitoring.

 **CloudFront** CDN

-1. What is "subject" for?
-2. What does "subject" replace compared to how it was done before?
-3. Can i and how to combine "subject" with other services?
-4. What is "subject" for?
-5. What is the difference between "subject" and other similar services

 Amazon CloudFront is a web service that gives businesses and web application developers an easy and cost effective way to distribute content with low latency and high data transfer speeds.